Is your company oxygen safety compliant?

 In commercial aircraft, oxygen is available as a breathing gas, providing emergency life support.
 Compliance in aircraft is two-fold, first addressing the physiological life support needs of those on board, and second, addressing oxygen fire hazards.

 In the first case, systems and devices must be able to deliver and maintain a sufficient flow of oxygen to support the respiratory needs of the pilot, crew members, and passengers in an emergency situation where the cabin loses pressure.
 Regulatory standards require aircraft oxygen equipment manufacturers to demonstrate that their life support equipment can meet these oxygen flow requirements.

-In the second case (and more specific to WHA’s expertise) aircraft oxygen systems compliance addresses fire risks.
-These systems must be shown to have a low risk of ignition and external fire, either from direct use of the equipment in an emergency situation, or from a failure event such as a leak.
+In the second case (and more specifically to WHA’s expertise), aircraft oxygen systems compliance addresses fire risks.
+These systems must be shown to have a low risk of ignition and external fire, either from direct use of the equipment in an emergency situation or from a failure event such as a leak.

 In order to show compliance for commercial aircraft oxygen systems, WHA consultants can perform oxygen fire risk analyses on systems and component within aircraft, or they can work with clients to demonstrate a low ignition probability and consequence through oxygen standard testing.
 WHA can also clean oxygen equipment to comply with the highest levels of cleanliness required for aircraft oxygen.
 Finally, WHA engineers have even served in the unique roll of a Certification Engineer (CE) for clients to certify that oxygen systems comply with the EASA Airworthiness Code items in CS-25.